Efficient Learning of Locomotion Skills through the Discovery of Diverse Environmental Trajectory Generator Priors: METHODS

 Given a diverse set of TGs, \algoname~builds on the PMTG~\cite{iscen2018policies} control architecture by learning a residual policy represented as a deep neural network to modulate and provide robustness to the base TG using RL.

 Fig. \ref{fig:method_framework}B shows an overview of the PMTG control architecture used.
 At each timestep, the policy receives the robot state observation $s_t$, the TG foot frequencies, and the TG swing $s_i$, turn $t_i$ and lift $l_i$ parameters as input.
 The residual policy outputs the \(x_i, y_i, z_i\) residuals for each foot $i$ and the four frequency multiplier $\freq_i$ (one for each leg) to modulate the internal phase of the TGs (see Eqn\ref{eg:ftg}).
-The TG then takes TG parameters \tgparams~along with the residual frequencies $\freq_i$ as input to compute the nominal \(x, y, z\) foot positions (see Eqn.~\ref{eg:ftg}.
+The TG then takes TG parameters \tgparams~along with the residual frequencies $\freq_i$ as input to compute the nominal \(x, y, z\) foot positions (see Eqn.~\ref{eg:ftg}).
 The four legs are decoupled for greater flexibility as the frequency $\freq_i$ of each leg can be separately adjusted which leads to more robust locomotion.
 The nominal positions are then summed with the residuals output by the policy to determine the target foot positions.
 Inverse kinematics is then applied to the target foot positions to compute the target joint angles which are given to a PD impedance controller used to determine the required torque for each joint.
 The policy and TG operate at 60 Hz while the tracking of the target foot positions by inverse kinematics and the PD controller operate at 240 Hz.

 The residual policy is optimized using Evolutionary Strategies, more specifically Augmented Random Search (ARS)~\cite{mania2018simple} as also done originally by Iscen et al.~\cite{iscen2018policies}.
 Conventionally, the policy is trained with only a single pre-defined TG.
 In our work, in order to maintain just a single residual policy to handle the diversity of learnt TGs generated, we also condition the residual policy on the TG parameters $\pi(.|\tgparams,s)$.
 At each iteration of ARS, we uniformly sample from an environment and its corresponding TG solution from a cell.
-To learn robust policies, we also add gaussian noise to the environment parameterization when generating the environments during policy optimization.
+To learn robust policies, we add gaussian noise ($\sigma \sim$ discretization of one cell) to the environment parameterization during policy optimization.